jozefg/drafts/flavors-of-tt.md

 Nuprl (or [JonPRL][jonprl] cough cough).

-One thing that stood out to me was that you could do all these absolutely *magical* things in this system that completely flew in the face of what I was used to after 3 or so years of Coq and Agda.
+One thing that stood out to me was that you could do all these absolutely crazy things in this system that seemed impossible after 3 years of Coq and Agda.
 In this post I'd like to sketch some of the philosophical differences between CTT and a type theory more in the spirit of CiC.
-I'd like to introduce some folks to the other side of the aisle and write down the solutions to some misconceptions I've had for a while.

 ## Formal Type Theory and Props-as-Types #1